A Novel Computing Paradigm for MobileNetV3 using Memristor: Methodology

 In this computing paradigm, there are three types of convolution operations: regular convolution, depthwise convolution, and pointwise convolution.
 The differences among these convolution operations are as follows: In regular convolution, memristors are placed at specific locations on a crossbar to perform the sliding window operation, and their output currents are interconnected for a summation function.
 In contrast, depthwise convolution lacks this summation operation compared to regular convolution~\cite{chollet2017xception}.
 Pointwise convolution is similar to one-channel regular convolution~\cite{hua2018pointwise}.
 Based on the analysis above, we will focus on regular convolution as a case study to present the implementation details of the memristor crossbar.

 To perform the convolution operation between the memristor-based convolutional kernel and the input matrix, it is necessary to split the original weight matrix into positive and negative matrices firstly since the resistance of a single memristor is positive.
-As shown in Figure 2, contrary to the conventional approach in most research papers~\cite{li2021native, yakopcic2016memristor, yakopcic2017extremely}, we designate the matrix with positive weights as the negative weight matrix, mapping the negative weight matrix to that part of the memristor crossbar consisting of the inverting inputs, while the matrix with negative weights is labelled as the positive weight matrix, corresponding to the original inputs of the memristor crossbar.
+As shown in Figure 2, contrary to the conventional approach in most research papers~\cite{yakopcic2016memristor, li2021native, yakopcic2017extremely}, we designate the matrix with positive weights as the negative weight matrix, mapping the negative weight matrix to that part of the memristor crossbar consisting of the inverting inputs, while the matrix with negative weights is labelled as the positive weight matrix, corresponding to the original inputs of the memristor crossbar.
 The output current has the opposite polarity to the actual result.
-After passing through the trans-impedance amplifier (TIA), it is converted into a voltage with the same polarity as the actual result, due to the TIA's inverting nature.
+After passing through the TIA, it is converted into a voltage with the same polarity as the actual result, due to the TIA's inverting nature.
 Compared to aforementioned solutions, the most significant advantage of this method is that it reduces the number of op-amps at each output port.
 Given that the power consumption of op-amps is at the mW level while that of memristors is at the $\mu$W level~\cite{wen2019memristor}, this approach is indeed meaningful.
+A more detailed analysis of power consumption will be discussed in the experimental section.

 Secondly, the number of rows ($O_r$) and the number of columns ($O_c$) in the output matrix are determined by the formulas:

 where $O_{r|c}$, $W_{r|c}$, and $F_{r|c}$ represent the number of rows or columns in the output matrix, input matrix, and convolutional kernel matrix, respectively. $P$ and $S$ stand for padding and stride, respectively.